Quick Answer

 Managing finances in a housing society is a complex process.
-Members of the society contribute the major chunk of income for different purposes such as maintenance charges, property tax, fund allocation, and Municipal taxes.
+Members of the society contribute the major chunk of income for different purposes such as maintenance charges, property tax, fund allocation, and municipal taxes.
 Such incomes are not taxable.
 However, as per the Income Tax Act, a housing society also has some other sources of taxable income.

 In this guide, we will talk about the different aspects of the Income Tax Society.
 The taxation framework for housing society is complicated due to its variation of tax rates and regulations.
 Read ahead to learn further about the details of income tax cooperative society.